Avataromvatar/event_bus_arch/README.md

+## To V2
+-  change string topic to object Topic
+-  event with prefix and without prefix
+-  Event -> Command

 This package is a part of Event-driven architecture providing sending, listening, processing and receiving the events.
 ## Simple Usage
 ![simply_usage](event_bus_arch.drawio.png)